DataBrewery/cubes/README.markdown

 being used.

 * SQLAlchemy from http://www.sqlalchemy.org/ version >= 0.7.1 - for SQL backend
+* Werkzeug from http://werkzeug.pocoo.org/ for Slicer server
 * PyMogno - for MongoDB backend
-* Werkzeug from http://werkzeug.pocoo.org/ for Slicer server

-SUPPORT
+Support
 =======

 If you have questions, problems or suggestions, you can send a message to the Google group or